Commerce Exam > Commerce Notes > Economics Class 11 > Short Questions and Answers: Index Numbers - 1

 Ans.

-Commodities are broadly classified into three categories - primary articles, fuel, power, light and lubricants and manufactured products.
-The commodity weights in the WPI are determined by the weekly estimates of the commodity value of domestic production and imports (inclusive of import duty) during the base year.
+Commodities in the WPI are broadly classified into three groups: primary articles, fuel, power, light and lubricants, and manufactured products.
+Their weights are determined by the total value (price × quantity) of domestic production and imports (including import duty) of each commodity during the base year; these value shares become the weights in the index.

 Q.18.
 What are the uses of WPI?